{{ summary.heading }}

 Technical Details:

-OAuth 2.0 treats a redirection endpoint as an absolute URI.
-The endpoint may include a query component, but it must not include a fragment component.
-When a full redirection URI is registered, current security guidance expects exact string matching at the authorization server, with a narrow exception for native loopback ports.
-That is why slash, port, query, case, and encoding drift need visible review instead of quiet normalization.
+OAuth 2.0 treats the redirection endpoint as an absolute URI.
+The value may include a query component that must be retained when the authorization server adds its own response parameters, but it must not include a fragment.
+Modern security guidance expects exact string matching against pre-registered redirect URIs, with a narrow exception for native app loopback port numbers.

 Rule Core